-How To Setup and Configures Proxy Server - Squid Proxy
+How To Setup and Configure Proxy Server - Squid Proxy

-How To Setup and Configures Proxy Server - Squid Proxy
+How To Setup and Configure Proxy Server - Squid Proxy

 A proxy server has many use cases. it could range from personal internet access to restrict organization systems/servers to access the external world or to limit external internet access for a set of servers on the cloud.